devplayg/hello_grpc/tls/README.md

 Generate server key and certificate

-- server.key: a private RSA key to sign and authenticate the public key
+- `server.key`: a private RSA key to sign and authenticate the public key
-- server.crt: self-signed X.509 public keys for distribution
+- `server.crt`: self-signed X.509 public keys for distribution

 ```
 openssl req -new -x509 -days 365 -sha256 -newkey rsa:2048 -nodes \